joeyb276/terraform/README.md

 HCP Terraform manages infrastructure collections with workspaces instead of directories.
 A workspace contains everything Terraform needs to manage a given collection of infrastructure, and separate workspaces function like completely separate working directories.

-You need to create a workspace in HCP Terraform.
+You need to create your own workspace in HCP Terraform.
 The workspace contains the infrastructure building blocks for resources to be provisioned on AWS.

 > [!NOTE]
 > For our convenience we put all the workspaces in one project.
 Please work on your own workspace which you will create yourself.